 Given that we are currently in the middle of a pandemic, hosting a conference in a physical venue might be challenging, not to mention anxiety-inducing.
 For this reason, you might want to consider hosting your conference online.
-This would be more convenient and less stressful for your audience, since people can attend the conference from the comfort and safety of their homes.
+This would be more convenient and less stressful for your audience.

-When you decide on specific dates and have a better idea about the budget, you can start checking out the options for the venue.
+When you decide on specific dates and have a better idea about the budget.
+You can start checking out the options for the venue.
 Universities can be a nice option for a conference and certainly more affordable than a hotel.
 Having said that, with the superior facilities and added bonus of accommodation, nothing can beat a hotel.
-On the other hand, there is usual another venue available such as a sports club or a community centre of some kind.

 Here’s what you need to consider when choosing a venue: